bmripper/bmripper.github.io/ai_project.md

 ## Problem Solution in Python

-*The code blocks below provide only insight into the full Python program linked above*
+*The code blocks below provide only insights into the full Python program linked above*
 <br><br>

 This code block creates the simulator.
 The model parameters are initiated outside the function.
 An entire day is simulated.
 The simulator accepts a set of actions for the natural gas turbine (0=off, 1=on), then outputs a single array of the reward received at each hour.